China Railway Engineering Corporation: History

 During Shi's tenure, CREC acquired 22 railway construction SOEs.
 These acquisitions increased CREC's assets by 25%.

-In 2007, CREC created the subsidiary China Railway Group Limited and listed some of its shares for sale on the Hong Kong stock exchange and the Shanghai stock exchange the next year.
+In 2007, CREC created the subsidiary China Railway Group Limited and listed some of its shares for sale on the Hong Kong Stock Exchange and the Shanghai Stock Exchange the next year.

 In 2010, Shi was appointed to SASAC's board of supervisors and left CREC.
 Li Changjin became the Chairman and Party Secretary of CREC.
 Li maintained his predecessor's limited diversification policy and oriented CREC's business more to the international side.
 As part of its diversification, CREC expanded into the areas of airport construction, finance, hydropower, and dredging.

 During his tenure, Li has overseen a trend towards flattening out CREC's organizational structure, shortening the lines of authority between the CREC holding company and its subsidiaries.

 In 2013, CREC established the subsidiary China Railway International Group Limited, which became CREC's main platform for international business.

 Li Changjin's tenure at CREC ended in 2019.

-During the 2022 Russian invasion of Ukraine, CREC was added to Ukraine's International Sponsors of War list for continuing its operations in Russia.
-While numerous global corporations scaled back or fully exited the Russian market in response to the invasion and subsequent international sanctions, CREC chose to maintain its presence.
+During the Russo-Ukrainian war, CREC was added to Ukraine's International Sponsors of War list for continuing its operations in Russia.
+While numerous global corporations scaled back or fully exited the Russian market in response to the war and subsequent international sanctions, CREC chose to maintain its presence.
 Research conducted by the Yale School of Management categorized CREC in the "Grade F" tier of "Digging In," indicating its refusal to reduce or terminate activities in Russia.

 CREC is a leading developer of transportation infrastructure both domestically and in other countries.
 As of 2024, it is the second-largest global infrastructure contractor in the world.